Damkols/greenlight/readme.md

 - Required imports to create a readIDParam helper

 - Created an helper function readIDParam that reads the ID of a wildcard segment

+- Used the helper function readIDParam to get ID of specific movies to show in showMovieHandler